Benned-H/spot_skills/CONTRIBUTING.md

 ### 5. Iterate on the Draft PR

-- Use GitHub’s review tools to leave comments, track TODOs, and iterate on the code while the PR is in draft mode.
+- You can use GitHub’s review tools to leave comments, track TODOs, and iterate on the code while the PR is in development.
 - Continue making changes in the feature branch, pushing frequently.

   ```bash